Toward Computing Bounds for Ramsey Numbers Using Quantum Annealing: Results and Discussion

 \section{Results and Discussion}

 In one experiment data was collected on how well the Advantage hardware worked with the MCT algorithm developed in this paper.
-Table \ref{completeTable} is the data from this experiment.
+Table~\ref{completeTable} is the data from this experiment.
 Note each table entry was tested three times.
 A single number is provided if each trial resulted in the same value, while all three values are provided in increasing size in all other cases.
 The $n$ column is for what $K_n$ was being colored.
 As one can see simulated annealing achieved the minimum number of triangles for every $n$ tested.
-The pure quantum method achieved optimal results up to $K_8$ and also at $K_10$.
+The simulated annealing here and throughout this section was done using a python package~\cite{simAnnealGIT} with the ideal Ramsey unconstrained binary optimization equation given at the beginning of the Ramsey Theory (section \ref{ORRT}) and Order Reduction (subsection \ref{orderreductionssection}).
+The pure quantum method achieved optimal results up to $K_8$, on $K_{10}$, as well as one run on $K_{12}$.
 The quantum annealing results were never worse than $10\%$ above the minimum and beyond a certain size was generally only $5\%-6\%$ worse than the minimum.
 The experiment ended at $n=20$ as the embedding time at $n=21$ began to take too long.
+The quantum annealing experiments were run by taking $1000$ reads and taking the best sample.
+A chain strength of $600$ and the annealing time was set to 20 microseconds.
+A different embedding was used during each run.

+When testing the MCT Problem on D-Wave's LEAP hybrid solver we were able to match the OEIS data for minimum number of monochromatic triangles for a coloring of a complete graph on $n$ vertices~\cite{monoOEIS} for graphs with at least $60$ vertices.
+The code was also tested and successful with several non-complete graphs as well.
+The QUBO used to solve the MCT here uses the same idea as Bian et al.~\cite{DWAVERamsey} in which a lower bound for $R(3)$ was computed.